khadkauj/berlin-Trasnportation-App-frontend/README.md

-Live Demo : < a herf="https://khadkauj.github.io/berlin-Trasnportation-App-frontend/" > Berlin Transportation APP- Guide </a>
+Live Demo : <a href="https://khadkauj.github.io/berlin-Trasnportation-App-frontend/" > Berlin Transportation APP- Guide </a>

 I was asked to do this small project where the task is to :

 1. Create a simple web app that uses the public transport API of Berlin